AquaNaturesCultures – Still water economies in the Anthropocene

-Junior professorship “Anthropology of the Rural” and AquaNaturesCultures
+Junior Professorship “Anthropology of the Rural”

 Making Algae (In-)Visible: Tourism, Responsibility and Governance along the Caribbean Coast of Mexico

 Climate change creates new relations between the local and global, new practices of governance emerge, and questions of responsibility are raised.
 Ethnographic research can show how actors on the ground deal with these key questions on a daily basis.
 In this project I examine questions of responsibility-making and governance in the context of anthropogenic environmental change ethnographically by studying the Mexican Caribbean coast.
 Sargasso algae, as can bee seen on the photo above, has been washed up in vast amounts for several years along the country's touristified coastal zones.
 The algae leads to beach degradation, decreased tourism, and a pronounced health risk to humans.
 The question I address with my research is: How is anthropogenic environmental change governed and negotiated along the Caribbean coast with and through anthropogenic environmental change in actors’ everyday lives?
+My project received funding from the German Research Foundation.

 Young Refugees in the EU: Age Negotiations and Adult Minors